lostallmymoney/Razer_Mouse_Linux/README.md

     2 - chmap=defaultConfig
     #etc
     configEnd
-If you are trying to disable a button's original input, you might want to test with xinput or evtest.
+If you are trying to disable a button's original input (for the top buttons, the numpad is ok), you might want to test with xinput or evtest.
 Any non existing functionality can be created through the "run" option.
 #### In depth :
 1) In order to get rid of the original bindings it disables the keypad using xinput as follows: